-In addition to these three, several other healthcare review platforms exist and feature their own terms and conditions.
+Several other healthcare review platforms feature their own terms and conditions.
 Healthcare reputation management services are the best way for healthcare marketers to keep track of reviews across all platforms and detect whether any might be fake or in violation of a given site.

 Your brand will likely receive its share of positive and negative reviews, and perhaps some fake ones as well.
 Online reputation management services will help you find every review out there so you can gain valuable insights while protecting your brand from harm.